 CHRONOLOGY

-The first day of our common era Anno Domini (AD) is the eighth day.
+The Christian era Anno Domini (AD) begins with the eighth day.

 Alden Mosshammer writes: